Slashdot Asks: How Do You Handle Interruptions At Work?

 Work in rooms, not an open-plan office.
 This way, if someone wants to interrupt you, they have to "pay" a higher price, like messaging you (you may not be available or the nature of the asynchronous conversation may not be convenient) or actually getting up and going to your room.

 Cultivate a culture of empathy, wherein people learn to pick up signs that someone is busy working.
 Apply peer pressure when someone doesn't pick up the cues.
-Make it an "insult" to destro
+Make it an "insult" to destroy someone's flow.
+Don't be a dick about it, though - there are ways of cultivating this slowly and discreetly.

 a bunch of things (Score:2)